mebeim/api_project/README.md

 The project assignment and description can be found in the `doc` folder, along with a simple description of the data structure used.
 The project assignment PDF which describes the program in detail is in italian.

+Source and header files contain explicative comments for every defined function, and more comments explaining each algorithm almost step by step can be found in the complete source file `src/full_project.c`.

 ## Building

 Work in progress...